-Recent and forthcoming activities
+Recent and forthcoming events

 Callen gave an opening Keynote '50 Shades of Grey' at the AAANZ Annual Conference "The Work of Art", Australian National University School of Art, Canberra, December 2016

 Callen lectured on Monet's painting techniques in the 1860s at the Kimbell Art Museum in October 2016